telerik/winforms-docs/virtualgrid/context-menu/modifying-the-default-context-menu.md

 # Adding menu items to the default RadVirtualGrid context menu

-In order to add custom menu items to the default context menu, you should create menu item instances in the __ContextMenuOpening__ event handler and add them to the VirtualGridContextMenuOpeningEventArgs.ContextMenu.__Items__ collection:
+In order to add custom menu items to the default context menu, you should create menu item instances in the __ContextMenuOpening__ event handler and add them to the __VirtualGridContextMenuOpeningEventArgs.ContextMenu.Items__ collection:

 #### Adding items to the default RadVirtualGrid context menu: